lesiasemenova/lesiasemenova.github.io/_pages/0_about.md

 Before joining Rutgers, I was a postdoctoral researcher at [Microsoft Research (NYC)](https://www.microsoft.com/en-us/research/lab/microsoft-research-new-york/) and received my PhD in Computer Science from [Duke University](https://cs.duke.edu/).
 Earlier, I worked on augmented reality at [Samsung R&D Institute Ukraine](https://research.samsung.com/srukr) and earned my MS and BS in Applied Mathematics from [Taras Shevchenko National University of Kyiv](https://knu.ua/en/).

-<p class="important-announcement">  I am currently recruiting students at Rutgers.
-If you're interested in collaborating or joining my group, please take a look at <a href="/prospective_students/">this page</a>.</p>
+<p class="important-announcement">  <a href="/prospective_students/">I am currently recruiting students at Rutgers.
+If you're interested in collaborating or joining my group, please take a look at this page</a>.</p>

 <!--I am a computer scientist currently working as an Assitant Professor at the Department of Computer Science at Rutgers University.
 Prior, I was a postdoctoral researcher at Microsoft Research, NYC and received my doctorate from the Computer Science Department at Duke University.
 My research interests span machine learning, responsible and trustworthy AI, interpretability, human-centered design, AI in healthcare, reinforcement learning, and reasoning.
 I am especially interested in developing tools and pipelines to facilitate informed decision-making in high-stakes decision domains, as well as theoretically explaining phenomena that we often observe in practice.